mitsarapark/object_detection_edge_compute_on_jetson_nano_2GB/README.md

 pip install -r requirements.txt

 # Step to run file
+This file will selec only 5 class we need
 1.run file selec_class_txt.py

 Why we need to split because good model should have 80% train and 20% valid but after selec class I have approximately 3000 compared to 70000, which is only about 4%
 2.run file splitratio.py

-this code take a long period of time while train model depend on your GPU 3.run file train.py
+this code will train on your GPU but take a long period of time while train model depend on your GPU 3.run file train.py

 if you need to run test you can run this command